azizamirsaidova/content-moderation/README.md

-# content-moderation
+# Responsible AI
-Content Moderation Classifiers
+This is a tutorial for PyData 2024 on Responsilbe AI: Building Moderation Pipelines for Harmful and Adversarial Content